-Workers’ Compensation is for job injuries and occupational diseases L&I Claims are Either an Injury or an Occupational Disease Workers’ Compensation is a no fault system with limited benefits.
+Workers’ Compensation is for job injuries and occupational diseases.
+L&I Claims are Either an Injury or an Occupational Disease.
+Workers’ Compensation is a no fault system with specified benefits.
 Benefits include medical, wage, vocational, and disability benefits; but nothing for inconvenience or pain & suffering.
-In Washington State is also known as L&I.

 The Federal Government through the Office of Workers Compensation Programs (OWCP) provides wage replacement benefits, medical treatment, vocational rehab, and other benefits to certain workers and their dependents.
 Their main programs are:

 - Federal Employees Compensation Act for postal workers, federal park rangers, and other federal employees.